It’s a cheerful moment at the start of a much-loved story…

 I woke up this morning (completely irrationally) with the yen for it and went to check what recipes were to be found.

-There are quite a few out there in the Webby part of the world at the moment: apparently the cake is having a mini-renaissance due to people rereading The Hobbit in the wake of the film, or in prep for it.
-Now, we’ve had a recipe for something similar over at European Cuisines for a while now, but it’s more along toward the Irish-influenced “tea bread” end of the spectrum due to the chopped candied fruit in it.
+There are quite a few recipes online at the moment: apparently the cake is having a mini-renaissance due to people rereading The Hobbit in the wake of the film, or in prep for it.
+Now, we’ve had a recipe for something similar over at the Real Irish Desserts site for a while now, but it’s more along toward the Irish-influenced “tea bread” end of the spectrum due to the chopped candied fruit in it.
 So I checked the classic recipe from Beeton, had a look at Delia and Nigel Slater, and then wandered about a little bit more (discovering along the line that we’re out of baking parchment [makes a note on the kitchen chalkboard]) and assessed a few others.

 The recipe that looked best to me was this one over at the HobbitsSecondBreakfast site (now gone: link via the WayBack Machine). …And typically, once I started working with it I started to adjust it.
 The changes are fairly significant, so let’s change the title a bit to signal this.